RTVision/mocha-esbuild/README.md

 One in partically that stood out to me was webpack building a single test file and all its dependencies took 1 minute and 15s while esbuild is it in about 15s.
 When developing tests this time saving really adds up!

+If you need alias's to work like webpacks common @ resolving to ./src then you can add a tsconfig.json or a jsconfig.json file and add the aliases like described [here](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping).
+You can use this even if you don't have any typescript in your project since esbuild will look at your config file regardless.

 # Install
 ``` sh-session